katerinanavab/javadocs/docs/unit05/notes501.md

 Remember that `objects` have both _attributes_ and _behaviors_.
 These correspond to **instance variables** and **methods** in the `class` definition.

-The first things we define in a class are usually the **instance variables**.
-They are called that because each instance of the class (each object) has its own set of variables that aren’t shared with other instances.
+🧠📚 The first things we define in a class are usually the **instance variables**.
+They are called that because each _instance_ of the class (each _object_) has its own set of variables that aren’t shared with other instances.
 > This is what allowed ``yertle`` and ``myrtle`` from Unit 2 to be at different positions at the same time; they each had their own x position and y position instance variables.

-The next thing we define in a class is usually its **constructors**.
-We’ll talk about writing constructors in more detail in the next section but a constructor’s job is to initialize the instance variables when the object is created.
-Usually that will mean they need to take arguments.
+🏗️🧱 The next thing we define in a class is usually its **constructors**.
+We’ll talk about writing constructors in more detail in the next section but a constructor’s job is to _initialize the instance variables_ when the object is created.
+Usually that will mean they need to take **arguments**.

-The real meat of a class is in the **methods** which define the _behaviors_ of the objects of that class.
+💃🕺 The real meat of a class is in the **methods** which define the _behaviors_ of the objects of that class.
 > Recall from Unit 2 that most methods either do things (like the ``Turtle`` methods that moved the turtle on the screen) or return